decanus/dean.eigenmann.me/index.md

 # Hey!

 I am a researcher at [vac](https://vac.dev).
 I am interested in distributed systems and write a [newsletter](https://distsys.substack.com/) on them.
 I try to do my research transparently on [github](github.com/decanus/research).
+I also enjoy reading lots of [papers](/papers-i-read/).

 *Selected talks:*